project-help-desk/Files/helpdesk-master/read_me_how_to.txt

 --enter on the url 'localhost' (make sure Apache and Mysql servers are active in the xampp) --click 'helpdesk-master'
 Now System Is Functional

+step 5
+--to get the full experience sign up s a customer and login to view your tickets, -- as an operator you can login using
+	username: $Victor
+	Password: 123
+-- to register with a license use the license code: hYVocLt8MP